yogs22/yogs22/README.md

 Other information that you know:

 - 💰 &nbsp; I also manage my own business <a href="https://vexagame.com" rel="dofollow" target="_blank">VexaGame</a> which is a gaming & techno blog for millennials
-- 🏫 &nbsp; Studied at Mercu Buana Yogyakarta University and took an IT bachelor's degree
+- 🏛 &nbsp; Studied at Mercu Buana Yogyakarta University and took an IT bachelor's degree
+- 🔥 &nbsp; Actually I prefer to be a front end developer

 📫 &nbsp; Reach me on:
 - Email : yogiprasetyawan12@gmail.com
 - Linkedin : <a href="https://www.linkedin.com/in/yogiprasetyawan/" target="_blank">Yogi Prasetyawan</a>